Maybe you have experienced that awkward moment in a conversation when you have a chance to share your faith, yet the right words don’t come.

 This logic assigns some power to words and some power to our eloquence.

-It places 100% of the evangelism conversation on the right use of the right words in the right order, as if our words alone result in the renovation of the human heart.
+It places 100% of the evangelistic conversation on the right use of the right words in the right order, treating our words alone result in the renovation of the human heart.

 There are no “formulas” to perfect evangelism.

-3. We don’t have a story filled life of following Jesus.
+3. You don’t have a story filled life of following Jesus.

 Tragically, if we are not maintaining our relationship with Christ, we’ll miss out on God’s work in our life.